Edward Joy Morris

-Edward Joy Morris (July 16, 1815December 31, 1881) was a Whig and Republican member of the U.S. House of Representatives from Pennsylvania.
+Edward Joy Morris (July 16, 1815 – December 31, 1881) was an American politician and diplomat.
+He served as a Whig member of the U.S. House of Representatives for Pennsylvania's 1st congressional district from 1843 to 1845 and as a Republican member for Pennsylvania's 2nd congressional district from 1857 to 1861.
+He served as a member of the Pennsylvania House of Representatives from 1841 to 1842 and again in 1856.
+He served as United States Chargé d'affaires to the Kingdom of the Two Sicilies from 1850 to 1853 and as Minister Resident to the Ottoman Empire from 1861 to 1870.

-Biography
+Early life and education

-Morris was born in Philadelphia, Pennsylvania.
-He attended the common schools and the University of Pennsylvania at Philadelphia.
-He graduated from Harvard University in 1836, studied law, was admitted to the bar in 1842 and practiced in Philadelphia.
+Morris was born on July 16, 1815, in Philadelphia, Pennsylvania.
+He attended the common schools and the University of Pennsylvania.
+He left the University of Pennsylvania in his freshman year and graduated from Harvard University in 1836.
+He studied law, was admitted to the bar in 1842 and practiced in Philadelphia.

+Career

 He was a member of the Pennsylvania House of Representatives from 1841 to 1843.
 He was elected as a Whig to the Twenty-eighth Congress.
 He was an unsuccessful candidate for reelection in 1844.

-He served as Chargé d'Affaires to Naples from January 20, 1850, to August 26, 1853.
-(In a book, he mentioned Petar II Petrović-Njegoš paying him a visit in Naples in 1851).
-He was a member of the board of directors of Girard College in Philadelphia, and again a member of the Pennsylvania House of Representatives in 1856.
+He was appointed Chargé d'affaires to the Kingdom of the Two Sicilies on January 20, 1850, and served from April 4, 1850 to August 26, 1853.
+He was a member of the board of directors of Girard College in Philadelphia, and served a second time as a member of the Pennsylvania House of Representatives in 1856.

 Morris was elected as a Republican to the Thirty-fifth, Thirty-sixth, and Thirty-seventh Congresses and served until his resignation.
-He was appointed Minister Resident to the Ottoman Empire and served from June 8, 1861, to October 25, 1870.
-He died in Philadelphia in 1881.
-Interment in Laurel Hill Cemetery.
+He was appointed Minister Resident to the Ottoman Empire by Abraham Lincoln and served from June 8, 1861, to October 25, 1870.